 The Statistics New Zealand Jacoby Prize is awarded by the Population Association of New Zealand for the best report on a New Zealand related population topic written during a course of university study.
 The competition is open to tertiary students throughout New Zealand, and is held during the year of the biennial PANZ Conference to all current or immediate past students who present a paper based on their student research.

-The prize includes $500 from Statistics New Zealand, travel and accommodation for the Our People, Our Places conference courtesy of PANZ, a year’s free subscription to PANZ, and publication of the winning essay in our journal – the New Zealand Population Review.
-We are now calling for entries to coincide with the 2015 Our People, Our Places conference.
+The prize includes $500 from Statistics New Zealand, travel and accommodation for the conference courtesy of PANZ, a year’s free subscription to PANZ, and publication of the winning essay in our journal – the New Zealand Population Review.
+Entries will be called for in 2019 for the next conference.

 IMPORTANT NOTE – Submissions must be of a high standard, have been thoroughly checked for typos and errors, and must be free from plagiarism.